tinosteinort/flda-core/README.md

         .collect(Collectors.toList());
 ```

-Than, the FixedLengthStrings can be accessed e.g. with the `ReadAccessor`
+Then, the FixedLengthStrings can be accessed e.g. with the `ReadAccessor`
 ```java
 ReadAccessor<FixedLengthString, FixedLengthStringAttribute<?>> readAccessor = new ReadAccessor<>(config, data)
 final String type = readAccessor.read(DataDescriptor.TYPE);